-The gasoline fuel system consists of a fuel tank, fuel tank vent, anti-siphon valve, engine fuel supply line and fuel fill.
+The gasoline fuel system consists of a portable fuel tank, fuel demand valve, and engine fuel supply line.
 Your vessel contains a new EPA certified fuel system.
-The system prevents spit back when filling the tank and lowers the out gassing emissions through the tank and vent.
+The system lowers the out gassing emissions through the tank's built-in pressure relief cap.